matheusinit/expense-tracker-api/README.md

 openssl rand -base64 24 | tr -d '=' | cut -c1-32
 ```

-> But remember, the content must no bbe the same!
+> But remember, the content must not be the same!

 ## Execution